HUMOR IN POLITICS / VIDEO'S

 Q. Why did the vice president pick Fox News to give his interview to?

-A. That these guys are really, really serious about tort reform.
+Q. Anything else?
+A. That these guys are really, really serious about

 Top Ten George W. Bush Observations About Europe